Zichen1028/Zichen1028/README.md

 - 👋 Hi, I’m @Zichen.
 - 👀 I’m interested in Software Development and Big Data.
-- 🌱 I’m currently working on .NET, Spring, Python, AWS/Azure.
+- 🌱 I’m currently working on .NET, Spring, AWS/Azure, Python.
 - 💞️ I focus on the backend development of web applications.
 - 📫 How to reach me: Please send me a message.